jordanmessina/loot-layers/README.md

 ## About

-The goal of this project is to allow an artist to quickly and easily create a Layer Pack for creating visuals of [Loots](https://www.lootproject.com/).
+The goal of this project is to allow an artist to quickly and easily create a Layer Pack for generatign visuals of [Loots](https://www.lootproject.com/).

 A Layer Pack consists of 3 main parts:

-#### `mapping.json`
+### `mapping.json`

 Provides a mapping from attributes of a Loot's name to a relative file path pointing to a png.
 The structure looks like:
 ```